rizikoblogger/cuidado-cristao/README.md

 # cuidado-cristao

+> PAY ATTENTION!
+This README was written in Brazilian Portuguese because they are our main customer/client.
+If you want to get it in English, please, contact us.

+> Besides, this is an i18n project, so if you want to contribute with translations, please, contact us too.

 ##  O Projeto Cuidado Cristão tem como objetivo disponibilizar um Software Web livre e de código aberto para quem quer gerenciar seus congregados como comunidade dos Servos do Reino de Deus

 um Projeto [Sails v1](https://sailsjs.com)